rajeevc5260/rajeevc5260/README.md

 - 👋 Hi, I’m Rajeev.
 - 👀 I’m interested in UI/UX designing
 - 🌱 I’m currently learning M E A N stack
-- 💞️ I’m looking to collaborate on Fullstack
+- 💞️ I’m looking to collaborate on Fullstack development
 - 📫 How to reach me rajeevc5260@gmail.com or https://www.linkedin.com/in/rajeev-c-596a59223/

 <!---